-Administrative suspension is a status reserved for those Mental Health Docket participants who have not responded to other graduated sanctions.
-They are temporarily suspended from the program by the Mental Health Docket Judge.
-These participants may be suspended from participation in status review hearings yet remain engaged in their treatment and court services plans.
-Participants may be eligible to return once a determination has been reached regarding their continued appropriateness to respond to the Mental Health Docket.
+Administrative suspension is a status reserved for those Recovery Docket participants who have not responded to other graduated sanctions.
+The participant will be temporarily suspended from the program by the Recovery Docket Judge.
+These participants may be suspended from participation in status review hearings, yet remain engaged in their treatment and court services plans.
+Participants may be eligible to return to status review hearings once a determination has been reached regarding the participant's ability to participate in and successfully meet the requirements of the Recovery Docket.
 The following examples may reflect reasons for an administrative suspension:

-- Those participants placed in a residential facility as a result of continued use - Those participants who are charged with new crimes pending adjudication and/or a final disposition for sentencing - Those participants who need further assessments or evaluations to determine if the Mental Health Docket is beneficial to the participant and the program - Those participants who are unable/ unwilling to comply with program requirements in a timely manner as directed; for example falling behind on scheduled restitution payments or, medical hardship.
+- Placement in a residential facility as a result of continued use - Being charged with new crimes pending adjudication and/or a final disposition for sentencing

+- The need for further assessments or evaluations to determine if the Recovery Docket is beneficial to the participant and the program - Inability or unwillingness to comply with program requirements in a timely manner as directed; i.e. falling behind on scheduled restitution payments or, medical hardship